felixrieseberg/npm-windows-upgrade/README.md

 Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force
 ```

 Then, to install and use this upgrader tool, run the following command (also from an elevated PowerShell or cmd.exe).
-Note: If you're running a Node version lower than 4.0, please use `npm-windows-upgrade@3.1.1`, which is the last version to support older versions of Node.js.
+Note: This tool requires at least Node v6.
+For Node versions lower than 4.0, please use `npm-windows-upgrade@3.1.1`, for Node versions lower than 6.0, please use `npm-windows-upgrade@4.1.1`.

 ```
 npm install --global --production npm-windows-upgrade